 Ice skating equipment can range from affordable to very expensive, depending on your taste.
-Skates can be bought used in the range of $15 to $30 dollars, and even some brand new non-brand name skates can be a similar price.
+Used skates can be bought in the range of $15 to $30 dollars, and even some brand new non-brand name skates can be found at a similar price.
 Skates can also be very expensive if you are looking for the most popular brand.
-Top brands can range from $150 all the way up to $900 dollars.
-This is similar for most equipment in ice skating, including helmets or protective gear.
+Top brands can range from $150 up to $900 dollars.
+This is similar to most equipment in ice skating, including helmets or protective gear.
 Equipment meant to keep you warm can be found at normal retail stores and can range in price as well.

 What equipment is required to compete in figure skating?

 The only equipment required to compete in figure skating is a pair of skates and competition clothing, which consists of a skating dress and tights for women and tailored pants with a shirt or sweater for men.
 Skates must be sharpened, cleaned, touched up with fresh polish, and sporting fresh laces.
 There are many other pieces of equipment that are recommended for having your best competition, including warm up shoes and sweater, a practice outfit, extra tights, customized skate guards, hair accessories, make-up, duplicate copies of your routine music, a sewing kit, and a skate repair kit.